YPares/MonadPointer/README.md

           return (show $ (x::Double) + fromIntegral (y::Int))
 ```

+(yep, GitHub markdown doesn't like the type list)

 Here you say that m will have to contain a StateT Int and a State
 Double, in whatever order and possibly with other transformers between
 them.
 I'll try to add a MTList equivalent that will enforce an order between